microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] if it's available, test the `Launch module name` button
  * Close OOBE
  - [ ] Open the Settings and from the General page open OOBE using the `Welcome to PowerToys` link

+## Mouse Utils

+Find My Mouse:
+  * Enable FindMyMouse.
+Then, without moving your mouse:
+    - [ ] Press Left Ctrl twice and verify the overlay appears.
+    - [ ] Press any other key and verify the overlay disappears.
+    - [ ] Press Left Ctrl twice and verify the overlay appears.
+    - [ ] Press a mouse button and verify the overlay disappears.
+  * Disable FindMyMouse.
+Verify the overlay no longer appears when you press Left Ctrl twice.
+  * Enable FindMyMouse.
+Then, without moving your mouse:
+    - [ ] Press Left Ctrl twice and verify the overlay appears.
+  * Enable the "Do not activate on game mode" option.
+Start playing a game that uses CG native full screen.
+    - [ ] Verify the overlay no longer appears when you press Left Ctrl twice.
+  * Disable the "Do not activate on game mode" option.
+Start playing the same game.
+    - [ ] Verify the overlay appears when you press Left Ctrl twice. (though it'll likely minimize the game)